ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ### `meta/main.yml` Description

-The most important piece of text in each of our Ansible projects is the galaxy_info description located in `meta/main.yml`.
+The most important piece of text in each of our Ansible projects is the [Ansible Galaxy](https://galaxy.ansible.com/) description located in `meta/main.yml`.
 This text is used in search results on Ansible Galaxy and GitHub.
 It is also spun to generate multiple variants so it has to be worded in a way that makes sense with our different variants.
 Take the following as an example:

 **The `meta/main.yml` description example:**